garaiza-93/nvim/README.md

  - [lualine](https://github.com/nvim-lualine/lualine.nvim) for a customizable statusline that shows mode, filename, encoding, git status, and more!
  - [which-key](https://github.com/folke/which-key.nvim) for tracking key shortcuts and managing your own!
 It's likely you won't like what I have, so definitely play with this.
  - [telescope](https://github.com/nvim-telescope/telescope.nvim) for fuzzy searching in directories.
 Useful when you don't know the location of a file.
- - [tagbar](https://github.com/preservim/tagbar) to explore code structures easily.
-I haven't made a keybind to make use of this...yet.
-Make it yourself!
  - [vim-fugitive](https://github.com/tpope/vim-fugitive) for easy git integration in nvim.
 Again, I haven't made a keybind to make use of these features.
 Make it yourself!
 Again!
  - [gv](https://github.com/junegunn/gv.vim) to browse git commits.
 No keybinds...yet.
  - [nvim-autopairs](https://github.com/windwp/nvim-autopairs) to make pairs of certain characters and highlight them.
 An absolute must-have.